AlgoMaster Logo

 Code

 The brute force visits both subtrees at every node.
-But in a BST, we know that if val is less than the current node's value, it can't possibly be in the right subtree.
-What if we used the BST ordering to pick just one direction at each step?
+In a BST, when val is less than the current node's value, it cannot be in the right subtree.
+The next approach uses that ordering to pick a single direction at each step.

 Approach 2: BST-Guided Recursive Search